Tag: solar plate etching

 Proposed back cover print (Monoprint-© 2010 Michael Hill)

-Another unused print, above, from the first issue is a possible inclusion as a postcard insert in a subsequent issue.
-It was constructed from a combination of woodblock and object printing.
+Another unused print, above, from the first issue is a possible inclusion as a postcard insert in this issue.
+It was constructed from a combination of woodblock and object prints.
+I know I seem to be pushing the printmaking cart here but it has really got me going.
+I would love to hear of your experiences of printmaking, if you have done that, Michael.